 Many homeschoolers believe that having a daily Bible lesson is an essential aspect of educating the whole person.
-Though Bible isn’t a required subject, Christian homeschoolers feel its importance and count the Bible as elective credit.
-For many, Bible is the time of day that focuses them on the things of life that really matter.
+Though Bible isn’t a requirement, Christian homeschoolers feel its importance and count the Bible as elective credit.
+For many, Bible is the time of day that helps them focus on the things in life that really matter.
 It’s also a time to study the scriptures and give an opportunity to apply their meaning to everyday life.
 In fact, research has found that giving student’s a strong spiritual foundation will enable them to face the challenges of life with greater ease.
 A quote by the first National longitudinal study of student’s spirituality agrees with these findings.

 It is our shared belief that the findings provide a powerful argument for the proposition that higher education should attend more to students’ spiritual development because spirituality is essential to students’ lives.
 Assisting students’ spiritual growth will help create a new generation who are more caring, more globally aware, and more committed to social justice than previous generations, while also enabling students to respond to the many stresses and tensions of our rapidly changing technological society with a greater sense of equanimity.~UCLA National Study of Student’s Spirituality

-Of course, this article wouldn’t be complete without citing the Bible itself which encourages students to, “Study to show thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.”
+Of course, this article wouldn’t be complete without citing the Bible itself.
+“Study to show thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.”
 II Tim.
 2:15 With this in mind, Bible becomes an essential aspect of life study.

 Click here to view our Bible Curriculum Directory

 You can teach Bible in the homeschool in many different ways.
 In fact, there are so many options available.
 Your student can pick and choose what they feel will really meet their own personal needs.
 Thus, incorporating Biblical studies into the homeschool high school can be exciting and fun!